fsmosca/musketeer-chess/README.md

 #### The second and third moves of musketeer chess
 The second and third moves in musketeer chess can be called GP (Gating Preparation).
 It consists of dropping a piece on drop areas.
 The first piece selected in PS will be the first to be dropped.
 In the example in section C, it is Leopard first then cannon second.

+#### The second move of musketeer chess
-For example on their second move, white can play L@b0 or dropping a Leopard to square B0, that is Leopard will enter the playing area at column b specifically at square B1 when white will play for example b1c3l (gating move).
-Black can reply with L@g9 or Leopard to square G9, intending to gate the leopard at column g which can enter the playing area at square G8.
+The second move will be dropping of first selected piece (leopard), for example white can play L@b0 or dropping a Leopard to square B0.
+Black can reply with L@g9 or Leopard to square G9, intending to gate the leopard at column g.

+#### The third move of musketeer chess
-The third move will be dropping of cannons, similar to second move except that it is not allowed to drop a piece behind a rook (columns a or h) and the other behind the king (column e).
+The third move will be dropping of second selected piece (cannon), similar to second move except that it is not allowed to drop a piece behind a rook (columns a or h) and the other behind the king (column e).
 White can play C@d0 and Black can play C@f9.

 That completes the PS and GP phases.